EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 The BB Helm chart itself (`notification-automation`) only creates the webhook source, API server source, CloudEvents player, emailer, and default broker as plain Deployments — it does **not** install the Knative Operator or the `KnativeServing`/`KnativeEventing` instances.
 Those are separate, mandatory steps below.

+The webhook source and API server source both send their CloudEvents into a chart-provisioned `default` broker, and the CloudEvents player is subscribed to that broker with no filter — so events from both are visible there with no extra wiring (see [Send a GitHub webhook](#send-a-github-webhook)).

 ## Prerequisites

 | Component    | Requirement                   | Documentation                                                  |